Courthouse 415 E Spring St., Kingman AZ 86401

 The construction contract was awarded to J. M. Wheeler of Kingman, and Collamore & Sons from Arkansas.
 Stone used in the project was hauled into Kingman from the Metcalfe Quarry in the Cerbat Mountains.
 The courthouse was added to the National Register of Historic Places in 1983.

-In 1928 a monument with plaque that read, “IN MEMORY OF THE MEN AND WOMEN OF MOHAVE COUNTY WHO SERVED IN THE WORLD WAR 1917 – 1918” was dedicated in front of the courthouse.
-The statues were created by sculptor Earnest Moore Viquesney.
+Plans for landscaping of the courthouse grounds were delayed due to WWI.
+By the mid-1920s retaining walls had been completed and trees planted.
+Then in 1928 a monument with plaque that read, “IN MEMORY OF THE MEN AND WOMEN OF MOHAVE COUNTY WHO SERVED IN THE WORLD WAR 1917 – 1918” was erected in front of the courthouse.

 Check out our map for the first 12 destinations on our tours.